 To investigate the potential relationship between Hhp1p and linker histone H1, a double knockout strain was created and studied.
 It appears that knocking out H1 in $\Delta$HHP1 cells partially rescues some wildtype phenotypes, suggesting that H1 may function as a suppressor of HHP1 in certain physiological states.
 These results, together with preliminary biochemical evidence that Hhp1:H1 products are detected in cross-linked macronuclei, suggest that linker histone H1 may interact with Hhp1p in vivo.

 Huang, Hui, "Identification and characterization of Hhp1p, a heterochromatin-associated protein in Tetrahymena thermophila" (1997).
 Biology - Dissertations.
-Paper 56.
+56.